pbnkp/scarlet/README.md

 ##Requirements

 Scarlet is only supported on PHP 5.3.2 and up.
-It will not run on any versions of that do not support namespaces or anonymous functions.
+It will not run on any versions of PHP that do not support namespaces or anonymous functions.